Try what it means to face more opponents

 Note – This article has been asked by one of our Core Course practitioners on Patreon (see how to attend our home study classes here Learn Kung Fu online: a beginner-to-expert course).

-A lot of schools refuse to address this type of scenario because they (correctly) consider it too “extreme” but unfortunately:
+Many refuse to address this type of scenario because they (correctly) consider it too “extreme” but unfortunately:

 - The predators are often cowardly people and prefer to secure an overwhelming advantage against their victims

-A note by Master Kongling – In our self-defense method (read Personal defense: the S.A.F.E. method), we aim to be ready to the physical confrontation but we always try to avoid it at all costs (read why on Best martial arts for self-defense): if this is true for a 1vs1 situation, it should be even more obvious in a situation that, in 90% of the cases, will end very badly.
+A note by Master Kongling – In our self-defense method (read Personal defense: the S.A.F.E. method), we aim to be ready to the physical confrontation but we always try to avoid it, at all costs (read why on Best martial arts for self-defense); if this is true for a 1vs1 situation, it should be even more obvious in a situation that, in 90% of the cases, will end very badly.
 Without the necessary premises (read How to fight with more than one opponent at the same time), only a fool could think of being able to face several opponents at the same time.